 As per studies, piperine has been shown to exhibit larvicidal effects.

 Black pepper also has antibacterial properties.
 A study showed that black pepper can inhibit the growths of E.coli and S. aureus bacteria by destroying bacterial respiratory metabolism.

 Black pepper has long been recognized as a carminative (a substance that helps prevent the formation of intestinal gas).

 The piperine stimulates the release of enzymes in your pancreas and intestines that help digest fat and carbs.

 Animal studies show that black pepper may also prevent diarrhea by inhibiting muscle spasms in your digestive tract by preventing spontaneous intestinal contractions.

 Rich in Vitamins and Minerals

 Black pepper contains a lot of nutritional content, is far more diverse than you can think.
-It has a generous amount of vitamin A and rich in vitamin C and K. And other vitamins and mineral include:
+It has a generous amount of vitamin A and is rich in vitamin C and K. And other vitamins and minerals include:

 - Folic acid